CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Introduction

-In this paper, {we present a novel generative 3D modeling system, coined CraftsMan, which takes as input single images as reference or text prompts and generates high-fidelity 3D geometries featuring highly varied shapes, regular mesh topologies, and detailed surfaces, and, notably, allows for interactively refining the geometry.} {Drawing inspiration from craftsmen, who typically begin by shaping the overall form of their work before subsequently refining the surface details,} {our system is comprised of two stages}: i) {a native 3D diffusion model, that is conditioned on a set of intermediately generated MV images and directly generates coarse 3D geometries;} and ii) a generative {geometry refiner that authors} intricate details in either an automatic manner or interactive manner.
+To tackle problems mentioned above, we first propose an efficient and robust mesh-to-SDF algorithm that maximizes the utilization of existing 3D data~\cite{objaverse, objaverseXL}.
+By integrating visibility checks with winding number analysis, we significantly enhance the success rate of the watertight conversion and form a high-quality 3D dataset based on Objaverse~\cite{objaverse}.
+Built on the 3D data, {we present a two-stage generative 3D native generation system, coined CraftsMan, which takes as input single images as reference or text prompts and generates high-fidelity 3D geometries featuring highly varied shapes, regular mesh topologies, and detailed surfaces, and, notably, allows for interactively refining the geometry.} {Drawing inspiration from craftsmen, who typically begin by shaping the overall form of their work before subsequently refining the surface details,} {our system is comprised of two stages}: 1) {a native 3D diffusion model, that is conditioned on single image and directly generates coarse 3D geometries;} and 2) a robust generative geometry refiner that provides intricate details powered by Poisson Normal Blending and Relative Laplacian Smoothing regularization.

-{Specifically, the 3D native diffusion model, trained on 3D data, learns the probabilistic distribution of 3D geometries.
-This enables the generation of regular topologies and complex geometries, particularly those with high concavity. } However, a 3D diffusion model trained on limited 3D datasets inevitably suffers from poor generalization to unseen input images and text prompts{, resulting in significantly degraded geometries}.
-We combine the 3D diffusion model with the multi-view diffusion model to address this issue. {Concretely}, we feed the single reference image or text prompt into the multi-view diffusion model to obtain multi-view images as intermediate conditions{, from which our 3D diffusion model learns to generate 3D geometries}. {The rich geometric and semantic priors learned in the multi-view diffusion model significantly enhance the generalizability and robustness of our coarse generation stage.}

-{On the other hand, our generative geometry refiner} includes several key techniques to enhance the {details} and usability of the {meshes derived from the generated coarse geometries}. {This is achieved with} a combination of ControlNet-tile~\cite{zhang2023adding} and surface normal map diffusion, preserving the superior quality and generalizability of the 2D diffusion model without the need to train a ControlNet-tile model from scratch.
-Direct mesh optimization is an efficient method that typically takes 10-20 seconds and maintains the original topology of the shape, making it suitable for downstream tasks such as editing. {In particular, we directly optimize the vertices of the mesh, which only takes around 10 seconds and can preserve the original topology of the geometry with ease, rendering its suitability in the user interactive modeling.} An automatic global refinement and an interactive local refinement allow users to edit and improve the 3D mesh in a user-friendly and controllable manner.